brown-ccv/CaveWriting-Parser/README.md

 ### Xml Attributes vs Elements

 Complex types cannot be stored as Xml attributes but some of the original Xml stores Unity types as Xml attributes.
 Fixing this requires changes to both the xml and C# class file.
-Note that ALL of the attributes of such a class  will be changed to elements, not just the complex type.
+Note that ALL of the attributes of such a class  will be changed to elements, not just the complex type, and that the element name is Capitalized.

 This change is needed for the following properties: